 This new way of talking takes practice.
 Most of us are used to sending “you messages.”
 I certainly am.
 There are several books on the subject and even Googling “you messages I messages” will bring up some helpful sites.
 If you try the technique and you don’t get the wording right, say those magic words “I’m sorry,” as in, “I’m sorry.
 Can I take back what I said and try to say it in a clearer and more helpful way?

-Understanding a conflict from the other person’s point of view helps you see that a seemingly callous or indifferent reaction to the difficulties in your relationship does not automatically mean that your partner doesn’t care about you.
-Instead, it may reflect his or her worries and fears about your medical condition—a reaction that stems from love and concern for you.
-Understanding this makes it easier not to take his or her behavior personally.
+Considering a conflict from your partner's point of view can enable you to see that just because your partner has responded in a way that seems unfair or insensitive, it does not mean that he or she doesn’t care about you.
+Instead, it may reflect his or her worries and fears about your heath—a reaction that stems from love and concern for you.

 Here’s a concrete example of how to put yourself in the other person’s shoes.
-You want your partner to accompany you to a doctor’s appointment, partly for support and partly so that he or she can learn more about your medical condition and the challenges you face.
+You want your partner to accompany you to a doctor’s appointment, partly for support and partly so that he or she can learn more about your medical condition.
 If your partner refuses to go, your first reaction might be to assume that he or she doesn’t care enough about you to be bothered.
 But the very opposite might be true: your partner may love you so much that it’s too hard to be a witness to your suffering.

 In this situation, the best way to see the conflict from your partner’s point of view is to try what’s called “active listening.”
 This is a technique in which you actively demonstrate to your partner that you understand how he or she is feeling by putting those feelings into your own words: “I know you prefer not to come with me to the doctor.
 It’s not a pleasant experience for you.
 I’m thinking that if you came, though, we’d both have a better idea of what’s going on with my health.
 Then we could work on making life as easy and pleasant as possible for both of us.”

-In those moments when I’m able to put myself in my partner’s shoes and see my illness through his eyes, compassion arises for him.
+In those moments when I’m able to see my illness through my partner's eyes, compassion arises for him.
 If this happens to you and makes you want to reach out—do!
 A hand on a hand, a rub across the back, a hug can do wonders to alleviate tension when two people are in a conflict.
-The slightest show of affection can break a deadlock, and then you can begin anew.
-Every moment is a chance to begin anew.
-Often both people in a conflict want this to happen but no one wants to be the first person to reach out.
-If you can, try to be that person.

 Know Thyself…and then try something different.

-Set the intention to become mindful of how you tend to respond when you’re in a conflict with someone.
+Pay attention to how you respond when you’re in a conflict with someone.
 It might not be obvious to you at first, so take some time and see if you can pinpoint your behavior.
 It’s highly likely that this is the very way your partner is going to expect you to behave as soon as a conflict arises!

-Having pinpointed your behavior, you can use this bit of self-knowledge to help break down communication deadlocks that arise as soon as you raise a sensitive subject.
+Pinpointing the tendencies in your behavior can help you to break down communication deadlocks that arise as soon as you raise a sensitive subject.
 The technique involves consciously switching your usual mode of behaving.
 If you tend to withdraw, instead, speak up.
 If you tend to get angry, instead, resolve to stay calm.
 I’ll share my experience with this technique so you can see why I recommend it.